 Beaches, volcanoes, rainforests, jungle, cloud forests, zip-lines, coffee, chocolate, eco-lodges, surfing, sunsets, sloths, whales, turtles and toucans – Costa Rica is a tropical wonderland that deserves a spot at the very top of your travel bucket list.

 I’ve had three pretty distinct trips to Costa Rica: first, an extended stay backpacking through the country, a second trip with my dad on a package tour (Intrepid Travel does great Costa Rica tours if you’re interested), and a third trip luxuriating in the slow travel I enjoy when I use a country as a base for work.
-I therefore have a pretty good idea on where to go in Costa Rica – where’s good, where’s popular and less touristy spots.
+I therefore have a pretty good idea on where’s good, where’s popular and less touristy spots.

 Things to do in San Jose